Zabrane/qlnd/doc/LightningTickerplants.md

 [Lightning](https://lightning.network/lightning-network-paper.pdf) is a technology designed to dramatically scale blockchains, like Bitcoin, by enabling high transaction throughput with greater privacy while preserving decentralized qualities.
 It is a layer two infastructure which builds upon the security and [smart contract](https://en.wikipedia.org/wiki/Smart_contract) functionality of the underlying base blockchain, analagous to how the HTTP application layer protocol builds on an underlying and reliable TCP layer.
 Lightning succeeds by allowing payments to be made off-chain through the technology of bidirectional [payment channels](#What-are-payment-channels), wherein the underlying network of nodes do not need to validate and record every transaction.
 Consequently, peer-to-peer payments made over the Lightning network can be performed in high volume, with micro value (less than a cent), with low or zero fees and with near instant settlement times.
 Today, Lightning is one of the most rapidly growing networks (see [Stats](https://1ml.com/statistics)) in the cryptocurrency space, and is at the cutting edge of blockchain innovation.

-Lightning application (LApp) development is also progressing quickly and includes [eCommerce integrations](https://blockstream.com/2018/01/16/lightning-charge/), [micro-payment paywalls](https://github.com/ElementsProject/wordpress-lightning-publisher) for content creators, [micro-payment tipping](https://tippin.me/) services (twitter), and multiple Custodial and Non-Custodial [wallet](https://lopp.net/lightning.html) implementations.
-The micro-payment application, in particular, has the potential to transform how online content is monetised by facilitating a micro-fee pay-per-view model, as oppossed to an add based or yearly subscription model.
+Lightning application (LApp) development is also progressing quickly and includes [eCommerce integrations](https://blockstream.com/2018/01/16/lightning-charge/), [micropayment paywalls](https://github.com/ElementsProject/wordpress-lightning-publisher) for content creators, [micropayment tipping](https://tippin.me/) services (twitter), and multiple Custodial and Non-Custodial [wallet](https://lopp.net/lightning.html) implementations.
+The micropayment application, in particular, has the potential to transform how online content is monetised by facilitating a microfee pay-per-view model, as oppossed to an add based or yearly subscription model.
 Lightning payments are also highly applicable to the **IoT space**, as the network can be used to implement a decentralized peer-to-peer payment layer for transactions between IoT devices, utilizing all of the networks key features, see [IoT and Lightning](https://medium.com/meetbitfury/the-internet-of-things-and-the-lightning-network-41b93dbb8456), [Bitcoin Payment-Channels for Resource Limited IoT Devices](https://arxiv.org/pdf/1812.10345.pdf) and [Micropayments between IoT devices](http://www.diva-portal.org/smash/get/diva2:1272048/FULLTEXT01.pdf).

 For cryptocurrency exchanges,
 integrating Lightning has the advantage of allowing clients to more rapidly deposit and withdraw funds, or move funds between exchanges.
 Increasing the velocity of value transfer should in turn lead to greater market efficiency and reduce arbitrage opportunities.
-Lighting can also enable exchanges to monetise market data in a completely new way, as showcased in a recent [surebits](https://suredbits.com/) POC application, where streaming futures data from the BitMEX and Kraken exchanges can be made available to users on-the-fly with Lightning micro-payments.
+Lightning can also enable exchanges to monetise market data in a completely new way, as showcased in a recent [surebits](https://suredbits.com/) POC application, where streaming futures data from the BitMEX and Kraken exchanges can be made available to users on-the-fly with Lightning micropayments.

 With the above applications in mind, this paper will explore Lightning network technology, and describe how the [qlnd](https://github.com/jlucid/qlnd) library can be used to communicate with a Lightning node to **create payment channels** with peers, **generate invoices** for payment, and **route payments** rapidly across the network.
 As an example of how Lightning can be integrated into